World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 In 2024, Taylor Swift brought the curtain down on her Eras tour, pygmy hippo Moo Deng went viral and teenage football prodigy Lamine Yamal helped Spain conquer the Euros.

-The Paris Olympics united the world for a brief few weeks in July and August.

-Athletes swam in the Seine, raced in the shadows of the Eiffel Tower and rode horses across the manicured lawns outside the Palace of Versailles.
+The Paris Olympics united the world for a brief few weeks in July and August as athletes swam in the Seine and raced in the shadows of the Eiffel Tower.

 - Election upheaval -